Flexible marked spatio-temporal point processes with applications to event sequences from association football: Model-based predictions

 \section{Model-based predictions}

 Finally, we illustrate how the mechanistic modelling framework presented in this paper can be used to simulate event sequences in football and obtain predictions of event probabilities in real-time.
-We split the first half of the game between Arsenal and Tottenham Hotspur (01/09/2013) in the test data into 1-minute intervals starting at time 0 before any events have occurred.
-For each interval, given the history of events up to but not including the interval, we simulate events over the next one minute $Q = 100$ times for each of the $R = 500$ posterior samples from the \MBA{} model with the tuning parameter setting ($W = 5$, $N = 100$).
+We split the game between Arsenal and Tottenham Hotspur (01/09/2013) in the test data into 30-second intervals.
+For each interval, given the history of events up to but not including the interval, we simulate events over the next 30 seconds $Q = 100$ times for each of the $R = 500$ posterior samples from the \MBA{} model with the tuning parameter setting ($W = 5$, $N = 100$).

-In Figure \ref{fig:shotevo}, we plot the proportion of all simulations within each interval where at least one \textsf{Home\_Shot} event was simulated, and use dotted lines to denote the intervals where an \textsf{Home\_Shot} event was actually observed.
-The homogeneous Poisson model (baseline) being memoryless predicts a constant probability over all intervals.
+In Figure \ref{fig:shotevo}, we plot the proportion of all simulations within each interval where at least one \textsf{Home\_Shot} event was simulated, and use dotted lines to denote the intervals where a \textsf{Home\_Shot} event was actually observed.
 We also include a 10-step moving average model (\textsf{MA\_10}) as a benchmark for comparison.
-A quick inspection reveals that in 5 of the 8 intervals in which a \textsf{Home\_Shot} is observed, the model predicts a shot probability greater than the baseline homogeneous Poisson model.
-The model also predicts a higher shot probability than the 10-step moving average model in all 8 intervals.
+We excluded the first 5 minutes of the game to ensure that we have predictions from both the models being compared.
+A quick inspection reveals that in 11 of the 15 intervals in which a \textsf{Home\_Shot} is observed, the model predicts a shot probability greater than the 10-step moving average model.

 In Figure \ref{fig:shotroc}, we formally validate the performance of the model against three moving average models for the classification task of whether a shot will be observed in an interval.
+For this purpose, we use data from the first 20 games in the test set, where we excluded the first 15 intervals of each game to ensure that we have predictions from all the four models being compared.
+To validate the models, we had a total of 1959 intervals out of which 202 intervals had at least one \textsf{Home\_Shot} event.
 The area under the Receiver Operating Characteristic (ROC) curve is a performance measure that evaluates the performance of a classification model over all classification thresholds.
 The area under the curve (AUC) values are given in the legend and clearly confirm the superior performance of the model.